Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: Method

 such that all patches within a given frame $m$ (but different spatial locations) are given the same temporal positional embedding $E^{t}_{m}$, and all patches in the same spatial location (but different frames) are given the same spatial positional embedding $ E^{s}_{p}$.
 Thus enabling the model to ascertain the temporal and spatial position of patches.

 In addition, a learned [CLS] token~\cite{devlin2019bert} is concatenated to the beginning of the sequence, which is used to produce the final visual embedding output embedding of the transformer.

 \textbf{Space-time self-attention blocks.} The video sequence is fed into a stack of space-time transformer blocks.
-We make a minor modification to the Divided Space-Time attention introduced by~\cite{bertasius2021spacetime}, by replacing the residual connection between the block input and the temporal attention output with a residual connection between the block input and the spatial attention output, see Fig.~\ref{fig:spacetimeattn}.
+We make a minor modification to the Divided Space-Time attention introduced by~\cite{bertasius2021spacetime}, by replacing the residual connection between the block input and the temporal attention output with a residual connection between the block input and the spatial attention output (see Section~\ref{sec:spacetime_block} of the Appendix for details).
 Each block sequentially performs temporal self-attention and then spatial self-attention on the output of previous block.
 The video clip embedding is obtained from the [CLS] token of the final block.

 \textbf{Text encoding.} The text encoder architecture is a multi-layer bidirectional transformer encoder, which has shown great success in natural language processing tasks~\cite{devlin2019bert}.
 For the final text encoding, we use the [CLS] token output of the final layer.